 The major components of the National Library of Medicine are:

 - Extramural Programs (grant administration);

-- Library Operations (acquisition, cataloging, indexing, reference services, preservation, interlibrary loan, online database management, health services research information, the National Network of Libraries of Medicine, and History of Medicine);
+- Library Operations (acquisition, cataloging, indexing, reference services, preservation, interlibrary loan, online database management, health services research information, the Network of the National Library of Medicine, and History of Medicine);

 - Lister Hill National Center for Biomedical Communications (research and development);